weaveworks/weave/site/operational-guide/interactive.md

 title: Interactive Deployment
 menu_order: 20
 ---
-Weave can be launched interactively on the command line, and as long as Docker is configured to start on boot, Weave will survive host reboots without the use of a systemd.
-However, since launching Weave commands in interactive mode is not amenable to automation and configuration management, it is recommended that deploying Weave in this mode be reserved for exploration and evaluation only.
+Weave Net can be launched interactively on the command line, and as long as Docker is configured to start on boot, the network will survive host reboots without the use of a systemd.
+However, since launching Weave Net commands in interactive mode is not amenable to automation and configuration management, it is recommended that deploying Weave Net in this mode be reserved for exploration and evaluation only.

 ### Bootstrapping